uncnny/uncannyyyyyy.github.io/README.md

 Hi Everyone!!

 This is a website for me to study and experiment with HTML and CSS.
-Hope you guys enjoy my journey!
+Hope you guys enjoy my journey as a freelancer!